leopiccionia/typing-vue-with-interfaces/README.md

 # Typing Vue with interfaces

-This is a simple demo about typing Vue interfaces using TypeScript interfaces for typing Vue `$refs`.
+This is a simple demo about typing Vue `$refs` using TypeScript interfaces.

 ## Project setup